julelang/manual/src/std/jule-types.md

 ```jule
 fn UpdateTarget()
 ```
-Updates platform-specific informations by target.
+Updates platform-specific information by target.
 If you will update target configuration, you should call this function.
 In other words, new configurations is not applied for types.

 ```jule
 fn RealKindOf(kind: str): str